taurus-silver-17/Conduct-a-public-health-study/README.md

 The data are available on the FAO website at http://www.fao.org/faostat/fr/#data .

 Based on the needs expressed below in this statement, it will be up to you to choose which data to download.
 However, the following sections will be useful to you:

+# Competencies assessed
+- Mastering the basics of Python
+- Perform complex SQL queries
+- Applying relational Python algebra
+- Use technical documentation
+- Retrieve data from an identified source
+- Using Specialized Libraries for Data Science

 # Food balance sheets
 Food Safety, then in this section, Food Safety Data .